Apache Pulsar source connector

 scan.startup.mode

-Specifies where in the topic to start reading data when the connection is first started or after discarding state.
+Specifies where in the topic to start reading data when the connection is first started, or when it’s restarted with the state discarded.

 • latest: Start reading data from the latest available point in the stream.